 Hershey & Harrisburg

 It’s a somewhat odd pairing: Harrisburg and Hershey.
 Harrisburg is the capital of the commonwealth of Pennsylvania and Hershey is home to the chocolate and candy company of the same name.
-Visitors to Harrisburg will find no shortage of history and political spots of interest, whether it’s the State Capitol Building or the State Museum of Pennsylvania.
+Visitors to Harrisburg will find no shortage of history and political spots of interest, whether it’s the lavish and architecturally spectacular State Capitol Building or the State Museum of Pennsylvania.

 But if you’re looking to let loose, Hershey Park is a more than 100 acre amusement park that includes ZooAmerica, a wildlife park.
 Be sure to take a break between rollercoasters to check out Hershey’s Chocolate World where you’ll get an inside peek on how the company makes their famous chocolate products.